 - Eligible employees contribute to the Plan by payroll deduction each pay period.
-These contributions are fully tax-deductible. - In addition to employee contributions, the Company contributes all amounts necessary to provide for the promised benefits and to pay all administrative fees, including special payments to liquidate deficits, when applicable. - At retirement, members are eligible for a pension benefit calculated using a defined benefit formula, which includes the average of your best five years of earnings multiplied by the number of years or partial years you have contributed to the Plan (referred to as "Credited Service"). - The Plan provides for a cost-of-living adjustment ("COLA") equal to two-thirds of the increase in the Canadian Consumer Price Index ("CPI") to a maximum CPI increase of 4%.
-Additional cost-of-living adjustments may be granted if there is sufficient funding available from the COLA account. - Members who terminate employment before age 55 are entitled to a deferred pension benefit. - The Plan has been closed to new members since January 1, 2010.
+These contributions are fully tax-deductible. - In addition to employee contributions, the Company contributes all amounts necessary to provide for the promised benefits and to pay all administrative fees, including special payments to liquidate deficits, when applicable. - At retirement, members are eligible for a pension benefit calculated using a defined benefit formula, which includes the average of your best five years of earnings multiplied by the number of years or partial years you have contributed to the Plan (referred to as "Credited Service"). - The Plan provides for a cost-of-living adjustment ("COLA") equal to two-thirds of the increase in the Canadian Consumer Price Index ("CPI") to a maximum CPI increase of 4%. - Members who terminate employment before age 55 are entitled to a deferred pension benefit. - The Plan has been closed to new members since January 1, 2010.